RanZhang08/RanZhang08.github.io/_pages/teaching.md

   -- Biology Department, Western Washington University (2023, seminar)

-**Multi-condition/modality inference of single-cell profiles during mouse embryonic development.**
+**Integration and imputation of functional genomics data across modality, time, and species.**

-  -- 4D Genome center (2023, talk)
+  -- Department of Genome Sciences, University of Washington (2023, seminar)

-  -- 4D Nucleome annual meeting (2023, talk)

 **Cross-species imputation and comparison of single-cell transcriptomics profilesa.**